tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * Perform asynchronous tasks and loops using asyncio.

-* Implement asyncio with their trading frameworks to fetch data and update the dashboard in parallel.
+* Implement asyncio with their trading frameworks to fetch data and update a chart in parallel.

-* Enhance their trading dashboards with data streaming capabilities.
+* Enhance their trading data visualizations with live data.

 ### Instructor Notes

-* Today's lesson will tie together the concepts and coding solutions from Day 1 of this unit into a single robust trading framework that can produce an end-to-end implementation of a trading dashboard with working metrics.
+* Today's lesson will tie together the concepts and coding solutions from Day 1 of this unit into a single robust trading framework that can produce an end-to-end implementation of a trading data visualization with working metrics.

 * This lesson will primarily focus on developing the *infrastructure* of the trading framework and, therefore, will not contain as much domain-specific trading knowledge.